BANLANGEN11/20251003/README.md

 ##  1.Program Overview
 (1) First, multidimensional Gaussian information granules are used to granulate the data in the training set, thereby obtaining the optimal segmentation method.
-For specific details, please refer to the literature “_Design Gaussian information granule based on the principle of justifiable granularity: A multi-dimensional perspective._”
+For specific details, please refer to the literature “_Design Gaussian information granule based on the principle of justifiable granularity: A multi-dimensional perspective._” (Since this part of the method is adapted from existing work, I have reproduced the approach accordingly.
+The code is not publicly available at present, but can be provided upon request.)

 (2) Next, run the “main_fcm” file in the util folder.
 Commands for training *VI-DFCM*  on the SIEC dataset:
   ```bash